Marculonis21/Marculonis21/README.md

 ### Hi there 👋 What about me?

 - 🔭 I’m currently working on
+    - C# Falling sand sim
   - Small 2D pixelart style game in Unity
-  - 2D pyhon Planet simulation
-  - E-learning lectures on Python for itnetwork.cz
+  - E-learning lectures - AI in Python for itnetwork.cz

 - 💬 Ask me about anything that might catch your interest here!